Tomb of Safdar Jang: Architecture

-The façade, though built in the style of the Taj Mahal, lacks symmetry as the vertical axis has been given prominence which has resulted in an unbalanced appearance to the tomb.
+The façade, though built in the style of the Taj Mahal, lacks symmetry as the vertical axis has been given prominence, which has resulted in an unbalanced appearance to the tomb.
 The dome is more elongated; the central part has a taller pishtaq.
-The four minarets at the four corners are part of the main mausoleum which was totally a different concept in elevation compared to the Taj Mahal where the towers are detached and away from the facade of the tomb.
+The four minarets at the four corners are part of the main mausoleum, which was a totally different concept in elevation compared to the Taj Mahal, where the towers are detached and away from the facade of the tomb.

 The architecture of the tomb is praised and also derided; it is derided for the lack of proportioning of its various units and use of poor material for construction.
 Reginald Heber, who was Bishop of Calcutta between 1823 and 1826, based on the light brown colour of the stone used, had observed that the tomb has the "colour of potted meat".
 Even ASI has observed that the marble used for ornamentation in the towers though pleasing is "rather florid".
 Another observation is that the tomb can not be compared to the Taj Mahal or the Humayun Tomb, as, at the time it was built, the Mughal Empire was on the decline and sandstone had to be used and lines were set improperly and the quality appeared "thread bare".